hyperdevs-team/poeditor-parser-swift/README.md

 * **[Jorge Revuelta](https://github.com/minuscorp)**
 * **[Sebastián Varela](https://github.com/sebastianvarela)**

 ## Android alternative
-If you want a similar solution for your Android projects, check this out: [poeditor-android-gradle-plugin](https://github.com/bq/poeditor-android-gradle-plugin)
+If you want a similar solution for your Android projects, check this out: [poeditor-android-gradle-plugin](https://github.com/hyperdevs-team/poeditor-android-gradle-plugin)

+## Acknowledgements
+The work in this repository up to April 28th, 2021 was done by [bq](https://github.com/bq).
+Thanks for all the work!!

 ## License
 This project is licensed under the Apache Software License, Version 2.0.

+    Copyright (c) 2021 HyperDevs

     Copyright (c) 2016 bq

     Licensed under the Apache License, Version 2.0 (the "License");